julzengracio/react-project/README.md

+## NBAInsider - React 4th Year Project

+This project is an Article-based web application that can perform the basic CRUD operation.
+It is built with the technologies included in the MERN development stack.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>